thi-truong/census-prep/01_welcome_tutorial.md

 	3. Check the box to agree.
 4. Press "Request Key".

----
+You should see a success message, "Your request for a new API key has been successfully submitted.
+Please check your email.
+In a few minutes you should receive a message with instructions on how to activate your new key."

+After submitting, you should almost immediately receive an email with subject line, "Census Data API Key Request".

 ## Step 2.
 Activate the key

-After submitting, you should almost immediately receive an email with subject line, "Census Data API Key Request".
 ![Screenshot of email from the Census Bureau API Team.
 Subject line, "Census Data API Key request.
 Email body includes the API key which has been censored, followed by a link to activate the key](images/email_API_key_string.png)
 _Figure 2: Screenshot of activation email from Census Bureau_